 Q: What is the best extra large litter box for big cats?

-A: In my opinion, the best extra large litter box for big cats is the Petmate Clean Step Litter Dome.
+A: In my opinion, the best litter box for extra large cats is the Petmate Clean Step Litter Dome.
 This litter box is big enough for even the largest breeds, suitable for elderly cats, and helps contain smells and mess.
-My Maine Coon mix loves this box and so do I!
+My Maine Coon mix loves this box, and so do I!

 Q: Can a cat’s litter box be too big?